 Who uses Robinhood?

+It’s not limited to only Redditors taking on risky investment moves.
 If you do some proper research, Robinhood can, at the very least, serve as a good introduction to investing.
 But no matter how savvy you are at picking stocks, you’re highly unlikely to beat the market over the long term.
 (Which is why Money has always advised new investors to start with passively-managed index funds with proven track records instead.)

-Day traders will always try to game the system — even if it’s next to impossible to make boatloads of cash that way.
-And since Robinhood lets anybody with a bank account can buy and sell risky financial products, it’s no surprise that more and more people are opening up accounts.
+Day traders will always try to game the system — even if it’s usually next to impossible to make boatloads of cash that way.
+And since Robinhood lets anybody with a bank account buy and sell risky financial products, it’s no surprise that more and more people are opening up accounts.

 How to invest with Robinhood (the right way)